Cloudlynx/docs/accountmanagement.rst

 * The content pane (middle part of the screen)
 * The title bar (top part of the screen).

+.. sidebar: **Note:**

-**Note:** Directions given in this document will use the definitions above.
+   Directions given in this document will use the definitions above.

 Side Menu Bar
 ^^^^^^^^^^^^^